mkmayank/quest/tools/Docker/docker_files/dockerfile/README.txt

                 -   avoid RUN apt-get upgrade or dist-upgrade
                 -   update only particular package
                 -   clean the apt cache rm -rf /var/lib/apt/lists/*
+        -   pipe |
+                -   to fail piped command due to an error at any stage in the pipe prepend set -o pipefail e.g.
+                        RUN set -o pipefail && wget -O - https://some.site | wc -l > /number

+                    reason :
+                    Docker executes commands using the /bin/sh -c interpreter which only evaluates the exit code of the last operation in the pipe to determine success

+    -   EXPOSE  -   should use the common, traditional port

+    -   prefer COPY over ADD
+    -   using ADD to fetch packages from remote URLs is strongly discouraged; use curl or wget instead Reason, we can delete the files we not needed

+    -   Avoid installing or using sudo since it has unpredictable TTY and signal-forwarding behavior
+    -   to reduce layers and complexity, avoid switching USER back and forth frequently

+    -   For clarity and reliability, always use absolute paths for your WORKDIR